Conversation Outline

 Structured, typed fields that the agent captures as part of the natural conversation.
 This is the key difference from traditional forms — you get consistent, structured input without burdening the participant with form-filling.

-Each field has a type (text, number, boolean, file, array), can be required or optional, and can have predefined options.
-Required fields will always get captured.
-Optional fields get picked up when they come up naturally.
+Each field has a type (string/text, number, boolean, file, or array), can be required or optional, and can have predefined options.
+Required fields tell the agent what it must try to collect before completion; optional fields get picked up when they come up naturally.

 For example, instead of a dropdown asking "Company size: 1-10, 11-50, 50-200, 200+", the agent picks up company size from the natural flow of conversation and fills in the structured field automatically.

-This means you can feed structured data into your CRM, trigger automations based on field values, and generate reports — all from a conversation that felt natural to the participant.
+This means you can review structured data in the Form Data tab, include it in automation payloads, and analyze it in Analysis Sessions — all from a conversation that felt natural to the participant.

 Mandatory Questions

-For when you want a specific question asked exactly as written.
-No inference, no natural weaving — just ask this question, verbatim.
+Use mandatory questions when you want a specific question asked exactly as written.
+No inference, no natural weaving: the agent asks this question verbatim.
 Most of the time, output fields are the better choice.

 Outline Versions

-Every time you refine the outline, Perspective creates a new version with a version number and a change message.
-This gives you a full history of how the conversation design evolved — useful for collaboration and for understanding what changed between iterations.
+Each saved outline refinement creates a new version with a version number and a change message.
+This gives you a version history of how the conversation design changed over time.

 Refining the Outline

 You refine the outline by talking to the design agent in natural language.
-You never need to edit fields manually.
+You can also edit supported settings directly when you need precise control.

 Examples: